Miller House (Columbus, Indiana): Lifestyle

-When the Millers moved into the house, Xenia employed a personal assistant, and the family also hired a handyman–delivery driver, a chef, and three gardeners on average.
+When the Millers moved into the house, Xenia employed a personal assistant, and the family also hired a handyman–delivery driver, a chef, and a gardening team that typically included three people.
 Jack Schmeckebier, the house's gardener of 19 years, and two other assistants typically planted over 5,000 specimens annually.
-The house's design was ideal for the active lifestyles of the Miller children, who hosted sleepovers in the conversation pit, and roller-skated and played touch football outside.
+The house's design was ideal for the active lifestyles of the Miller children, who hosted sleepovers in the conversation pit and roller-skated and played touch football outside.
 The family typically ate meals in the kitchen, reserving the dining room for large gatherings.
-Irwin frequently played his violin in the house, while the children practiced on the piano.
+Irwin frequently played his violin in the house, and the children practiced on the piano.
 During Christmas, Xenia displayed her crèches throughout the house.
 Will later recalled, "This house, it was 24/7—winter, summer, spring.
 It's a real home that people lived in and spent their lives in."

 Despite Irwin Miller's significant role in bringing modern architecture to Columbus, he and his family sought privacy in their own house, which was hidden behind hedges and was not mentioned in guidebooks.
 As such, the house was not open to the public.
 In a 1957 letter to Girard, Irwin offered to host a single media event for the house only if its location, cost, and owners' identities were kept secret.
 Though he personally preferred that there be no images, he acknowledged that Saarinen and Girard wanted publicity for their design.
 Publications initially did not divulge details about the house, but after House & Garden magazine published pictures of it in 1959, The Republic wrote that "local readers recognized immediately the lovely home of J. Irwin Miller, 2760 Highland Way".
 The children gradually moved away in the 1960s, since they all attended boarding school during their high school years.

 The design was intended to accommodate social gatherings, which frequently took place there.
 The open-plan living spaces between each zone were ideal for business visits.
 Conversely, the Millers could not pass between private zones without passing through the living room or going outside, and Will joked about how he "could not sneak to the kitchen without being noticed by his mother".
-The house periodically hosted the meetings of Xenia's contract bridge clubs, the Old Maids.
+The house periodically hosted the meetings of Xenia's contract bridge club, the Old Maids.
 Saarinen, Roche, and Girard all visited the house multiple times, as did other designers and artists including Balthazar Korab, Harry Weese, Dale Chihuly, and Jean Tinguely.
 Lady Bird Johnson, the First Lady of the United States, stayed at the house overnight in 1967.
 Other guests included David Rockefeller and his wife Peggy; New York City mayor John Lindsay; and Ford Foundation officials.
 The Miller House also hosted other special events, such as their daughter Elizabeth's wedding reception, a party for the Irwin Management Company, and a 1994 architectural reception after the architect Christian de Portzamparc was awarded the Pritzker Architecture Prize.